Event Strategy: The Guide for 2023 and Beyond

+NPS is then calculated by subtracting the percentage of detractors from the percentage of promoters.
 This score is a key indicator of how much value your event brought to attendees, which is something all major stakeholders will want to know.

-Event Strategy: Key Takeaways
+Building a Stronger, Better Event Strategy: Key Takeaways

-- Identify your event goals
+- Identify your event goals and KPIs

-- Create a consistently branded event journey online and offline
+- Create a consistent, branded event journey

 - Find the right partners and sponsors to enrich your event